mavmoud/vaccine-data/README.md

 - Indexing is handled manually for performance comparison using `PROFILE`.
 - All data was fetched in real-time to ensure variety and relevance in the dataset.

+---

+## How to Run

+Run the scripts in the following order:

+- `fetch_and_generate_sql.py`

+  Fetches live data from Disease.sh and OpenFDA, then stores it in PostgreSQL.

+- `export_tables.py`

+  Exports all PostgreSQL tables as `.csv` files.

+- `import_neo4j.py`

+  Loads the CSV files into Neo4j as nodes and relationships.

+4. Run queries:

+- `queries.py`
+ lets you run and test all SQL queries.

+- `queries.cypher`
+ open this file in Neo4j Browser to run Cypher queries.